kcomas/Shakara/SPEC.md

 Due to this being a toy project, it may be super insecure and prone to bugs.

+For features that may, or may not be, fleshed out, their titles will be italicized.
+Subsequently when they are implemented, they will be unitalicized.

 ### Important Constructs

 With Shakara being dynamically typed, the programmer